 For example, there are many other open-source monitoring tools that exist such as OpenNMS, Cacti, and Zennos and you have to consider the benefits of each one from the perspective of your requirement.

-Moreover, there are other tools that may be better suited for your need that are not open source.
+Moreover, there are other tools that may be better suited for your needs that are not open source.

 For example, PRTG Network Monitor is a simple-to-use network monitoring tool and is free for up to 100 sensors – you can read our full Review of PRTG here.
-If your looking for specific Active Directory tools, we've compiled a list of them here for your viewing.
+If you are looking for specific Active Directory tools, we've compiled a list of them here for your viewing.

 SolarWinds Network Performance Monitor is another Great monitoring tool that has a large community behind it and has updates almost every year.